-Figure 4-89 ERPS Settings - Edit Detail Information window
+Figure 4-75 ERPS Settings - Edit Detail Information window

-Parameter Description R-APS VLAN Here the R-APS VLAN ID will be displayed.
-Ring Status Specifies to enable or disable the specified ring.
-Admin West Port Specifies the port as the west ring port and also specifies the virtual port channel used.
-Operational West Port Here the operational west port value will be displayed.
-Admin East Port Specifies the port as the east ring port and also specifies the virtual port channel used.
+Parameter Description R-APS VLAN Display the R-APS VLAN ID.
+Ring Status Specify to enable or disable the specified ring.
+Admin West Port Specify the port as the west ring port and also specifies the virtual port channel used.
+Operational West Port Display the operational west port.
+Admin East Port Specify the port as the east ring port and also specifies the virtual port channel used.

-Operational East Port Here the operational east port value will be displayed.
-Admin RPL Port Specifies the RPL port used.
+Operational East Port Display the operational east port value.
+Admin RPL Port Specify the RPL port used.
 Options to choose from are West Port , East Port , and None .
-Operational RPL Port Here the operational RPL port value will be displayed.
-Admin RPL Owner Specifies to enable or disable the RPL owner node.
-Operational RPL Owner Here the operational RPL owner value will be displayed.
-Protected VLAN(s) Specifies to add or delete the protected VLAN group.
-Ring MEL (0-7) Specifies the ring MEL of the R-APS function.
+Operational RPL Port Display the operational RPL port value.
+Admin RPL Owner Specify to enable or disable the RPL owner node.
+Operational RPL Owner Display the operational RPL owner value.
+Protected VLAN(s) Specify to add or delete the protected VLAN group.
+Ring MEL (0-7) Specify the ring MEL of the R-APS function.
 The default ring MEL is 1.
-Holdoff Time (0-10000) Specifies the hold-off time of the R-APS function.
+Holdoff Time (0-10000) Specify the hold-off time of the R-APS function.
 The default hold-off time is 0 milliseconds.
-Guard Time (10-20000) Specifies the guard time of the R-APS function.
+Guard Time (10-20000) Specify the guard time of the R-APS function.
 The default guard time is 500 milliseconds.
-WTR Time (5-12) Specifies the WTR time of the R-APS function.
-Revertive Specifies the state of the R-APS revertive option.
-Current Ring State Here the current Ring state will be displayed.
+WTR Time (5-12) Specify the WTR time of the R-APS function.
+Revertive Specify the state of the R-APS revertive option.
+Current Ring State Display the current Ring state.